sonic-net/SONiC/doc/pmon/pmon-chassis-design.md

     def collect(self, chassis):
         #Vendor specific calculation from all available sensor values on chassis
 ```

+There could be 2 approaches for where the Fan-Control algorithm could be implemented.

 In approach-1, the thermal_policy.json can provide additional action to check if line-card temperature exceeded the threshold etc. The thermalctld.run_policy() will match the required condition and take the appropriate action to set fan speed.

 In approach-2, the sensors information could be passed on the platform-driver which can then control the fan speed.